2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 Barriers between text, images, audio, video, and 3D will continue to dissolve.
 By the end of 2026, we may see truly unified multimodal models that can "see, hear, speak, write, and draw."

-4. Personalization and Memory
+4. Personalization and Long Context

 5. Continued Cost Decline